 Over the last years, scientists have talked about brain plasticity, which suggests that even older people can change how their brains work, because they are much more flexible than previously thought.
 That's given rise to claims, perhaps warranted, perhaps not, about exercises to improve brain functioning, thinking, and memory.
 That's what we'll look at in this section.

 Your probably believe these myths about how the brain works.
-They are commonly believed, but just plain wrong. new Hits: 252 )
+They are commonly believed, but just plain wrong.
+Hits: 680 )

 | Library Home Page |